-- The assembly must be the reduced pressure type, with shut-off gate valves provided at each end and must comply with the applicable provisions of AWWA Standard C506, "Backflow Prevention Devices- Reduced Pressure Principle and Double Check Valve Types". - Backflow preventers must be manufactured by Wilkins. - Provide type RPZ, model 975 XL for 2" lines or smaller. - Provide model 375 for 3" lines or larger for building installations.
+- The assembly must be the reduced pressure type, with shut-off gate valves provided at each end and must comply with the applicable provisions of AWWA Standard C506, "Backflow Prevention Devices-Reduced Pressure Principle and Double Check Valve Types". - Backflow preventers must be manufactured by Wilkins or approved equal. - Provide type RPZ, model 975 XL or approved equal for 2" lines or smaller.

-- For 2" and smaller, the pipe supporting the device must be copper. - For 3" and larger, the pipe supporting the device must be ductile iron. - All backflow preventers must be installed with concrete pads and protected by yellow rounded top concrete bollards. - The lowest point of a backflow assembly must be at least 12" above concrete pad. - Hose bibbs are not permitted on backflow preventers. - Backflow assembly must have a minimum of 3 feet of clearance on all sides.
-This includes landscaping. - All backflow preventers must be tested by a certified testing agency, the technician performing the testing must be certified through FSAWWA. - Results of backflow preventer testing and maintenance reports must be submitted to UES. - Backflow preventers and their associated connections, piping, and fittings must be provided with a painted finish suitable for the application. - Domestic Water = Rust-Oleum Safety Blue
+- Provide model 375 or approved equal for 3" lines or larger for building installations. - For 2" and smaller, the pipe supporting the device assembly must be copper. - For 3" and larger, the pipe supporting the assembly must be ductile iron. - All backflow preventers must be installed with concrete pads and protected by yellow rounded top concrete bollards. - The lowest point of a backflow assembly must be at least 12" above concrete pad. - Hose bibbs are not permitted on backflow preventers. - Backflow assembly must have a minimum of 3 feet of clearance on all sides.
+This includes landscaping. - All backflow preventers must be tested by a certified testing agency; the technician performing the testing must be certified through FSAWWA. - Results of backflow preventer testing and maintenance reports must be submitted to UES. - Backflow preventers and their associated connections, piping, and fittings must be provided with a painted finish suitable for the application. - Domestic Water = Rust-Oleum Safety Blue or approved equal project.